 63% of the workforce is female and although they have a presence across all roles, this decreases as the roles become more senior.
-Having an intermediate level apprenticeship programme on offer in health and recreational facilities makes it possible for all members split between other minorities.
-By having an open access, prejudice and discrimination free recruitment process to our apprenticeship programmes, we are encouraging anyone interested from any race, religion and ethnicity to enter the sector, and in this way we can make a small contribution to trying to ensure the ethnicity balance will improve over a period of time.

-...
-Leisure Operations and Leisure Management (Wales) of staff to develop their skills and knowledge.
+Having an intermediate level apprenticeship programme on offer in health and recreational facilities makes it possible for all members Leisure Operations and Leisure Management (Wales) of staff to develop their skills and knowledge.
 Therefore this framework can contribute to encouraging more women to develop their skills and the fact that an advanced level programme is available in both fitness and leisure management will enable them to progress their careers and fill more senior roles in the near future.